-Our sales team in the United States is led by a Senior Vice President of Sales and Marketing and has approximately 60 employees supporting approximately 40 sales territories.
+Our sales team in the United States is led by a Senior Vice President of Sales and Marketing and has approximately 70 employees supporting approximately 40 sales territories.
 We select our sales personnel based on their expertise, sales experience and reputation in the medical device industry and their knowledge of our products and technologies.

-We market and sell our products in selected markets outside of the United States through independent distributors and, in EMEA markets, through our European subsidiary which includes a combination of independent distributors and direct sales personnel.
-During 2012 and 2011 sales to customers outside of the United States accounted for 25% and 24% of our total revenue, respectively.
+We market and sell our products in selected markets outside of the United States through independent distributors and through our European subsidiary which includes a combination of independent distributors and direct sales personnel.
+During 2013 and 2012 sales to customers outside of the United States accounted for 24% and 25% of our total revenue, respectively.
 We have a network of distributors outside of the United States who currently market and sell our products and are located primarily in Europe, Asia, South America and Canada.
-Our international sales team is led by a Vice President, General Manager, International and has direct sales representatives who sell to customers in markets we sell directly to, such as Germany and the Benelux region.
+Our international sales team is led by a Vice President, General Manager, International and includes direct sales representatives who sell to customers in markets we sell directly to, such as Germany, France and the Benelux region.
 We continue to evaluate opportunities for further expansion into markets outside of the United States.